danielrheinbay/fhemMAX2HASS/README.md

   * [Eco Switch](https://www.eq-3.de/Downloads/eq3/downloads_produktkatalog/max/bda_portal/BC-PB-2-WM-2_UM_EN.pdf)
   * [Plug Adapter](https://www.eq-3.de/Downloads/eq3/downloads_produktkatalog/max/bda/BC-TS-Sw-Pl_UM_GE_eQ-3_130415.pdf)
 * No error handling: If required readings are missing, the code will fail silently.
 Deleting affected FHEM devices and re-adding them should restore all required readings.
-* The name `mqtt` for the connection from FHEM to your mqtt broker is hard-coded.
-If you chose a different name, change the code accordingly (see above).

 ## FAQ
 * **Q**: When using a Room Thermostat, the temperature and mode set through Home Assistant is not passed on to the Radiator Thermostats associated with the Room Thermostat.
 How can I control more than one thermostat in a room?